aihimel/wc-call-for-price/readme.txt

 = How to Request a New Feature? =
 We will be glad to know missing features from our customer from time to time.
 You could open a support ticket [here](https://wordpress.org/support/plugin/wc-call-for-price/#new-topic-0), with details of your new feature request.

+= How to fix button design miss alignment? =
+Adjusting width and height of the button will ensure that the alignment is correct.

 == Screenshots ==

 1. Simple Text Display